Mchdms/Java-Client-Server-Chat-Room/README.md

 ChatServerThread - this is how the server communicates with a client.
 Accesses the ChatServer arraylist of ChatServerThreads to relay its own client's message to all the other clients.

 Medium Priority

 Create the GUI interface with Swing.

+Low Priority

+Quality of Life changes such as setting the port in the gui